-The output voltage adjust range for continuous-conduction operation is limited by the fixed 350nS (typical) Minimum Off-time One-shot.
+The VOUT adjust range for continuous-conduction operation is limited by the fixed 350nS (typical) minimum Off-time One-shot.
 When working with low input voltages, the duty-factor limit must be calculated using worst-case values for on and off times.